amitsaha/amitsaha.github.io/content/fedora-openvpn-systemd.md

 [Install]
 WantedBy=multi-user.target
 ```
 The `WorkingDirectory` set as `/etc/openvpn/client/%i` has the client configuration and all the other configuration that I needed.
 If you nedded support for two VPN connections, we would have two directories here corresponding to each.
+In my case, the files in my `client/fln`directory are: `vpn.key`, `vpn.crt`, `ca.crt`, `fln.conf` and `tls-auth.key`.

 Once I created the unit file, I enabled and started it as follows: